Maple Leafs 5, Canadiens 4 (OT)

-NOTES: No. 12 was painted on the ice behind each goal…The Canadiens have sold out each of their 10 home games…Moore played 38 games for Toronto in 1964-65…Maple Leafs assistant coach Keith Acton and C Darcy Tucker both wore No. 12 for the Canadiens.
+NOTES: Number 12 was painted on the ice behind each goal…The Canadiens have sold out each of their 10 home games…Moore played 38 games for Toronto in 1964-65…Maple Leafs assistant coach Keith Acton and centre Darcy Tucker both wore number 12 for the Canadiens.
 Acton was the first and Tucker the last, in 1997-98, among six players who wore the number following Cournoyer’s retirement.
 “It’s quite special to see that one go up here,” said Tucker, who had Cournoyer as an assistant coach when he began his career with Montréal.

 Story property of NHL.com

 MTL PEN – 02:26 – Kovalev, high sticking